Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 The Delay JavaScript execution is one of the latest techniques to improve page performance.
 You can delay most JS files associated with your site.

 How does this work?
-The plugins delay the JavaScript loading at the beginning and load only during user interaction, like clicking a button, Google analytics script, Facebook pixels, scrolling the page, etc.
+The plugins delay the JavaScript loading at the beginning and load only during user interaction, like clicking a button, Google Analytics script, Facebook pixels, scrolling the page, etc.

 By doing so, the resource-hungry JS files will load only when needed.